cactus-collective/cactus-collective.github.io/ideas-workshop.md

 * Contributing to more decisions give you **experience** and more visibility
 * Being experienced makes you **valuable** and gives you **choices**

-We hope you each leave this workshop with at least one idea you can expand into a blog post, demo at work, or tech talk, and meet some new like-minded people along the way.
+We hope you each leave this workshop with at least one idea you can expand into a blog post, demo at work, or talk, and meet some new like-minded people along the way.

 See you there?